Alibaba: The Chinese digital universe is in its hands

 Alibaba Group Holding Limited (also known as Alibaba Group or Alibaba.com) is a Chinese multinational technology company specializing in e-commerce, retail, Internet, and technology.

 Founded on 4 April 1999 in Hangzhou, Zhejiang.
-Currently, Alibaba is the world’s largest retailer and e-commerce company, is on the list of largest Internet companies and artificial intelligence companies, is one of the biggest venture capital firms, and one of the biggest investment corporations in the world.
+Currently, Alibaba is the world’s largest retailer and e-commerce company, is on the list of largest Internet companies and artificial intelligence companies, is one of the biggest venture capital firms, and is one of the biggest investment corporations in the world.
 As of 2020, Alibaba has the 6th highest global brand valuation.

 The company hosts the largest marketplaces in the world: